sourcegraph/handbook/content/talent/hiring/evaluating_values.md

 We expect every teammate, team, and our company to live up to the [Sourcegraph values](../../company/values.md).
 It is therefore important that we evaluate every candidate on the values to determine how successful they will be within Sourcegraph.
 Because of this, **all candidates,** regardless of level or role, go through a [values interview](https://about.sourcegraph.com/handbook/talent/types_of_interviews#values-interview) as part of their interview process with Sourcegraph.

-## What is the values interview
+## What is the values interview?
-- Interviewers: two teammates outside of the department for which you’re interviewing.
+- Interviewers: two teammates outside of the department for which a candidate is interviewing.
 - Duration: 30-minutes.
 - Details: this interview is focused entirely on our values and how a candidate’s views and experiences align with them.
 Our values are key to our success as individuals and as a company.
 You can read more about them [here](https://about.sourcegraph.com/handbook/company/values).